fnk0/MagicBall/step3.md

     void executeShakeAction(@ShakeListener.ShakeEvent int action);
     ```

 Feel free to read the ShakeListener code later on and make sense out of it.
-If you can not understanding anything in that code come back in a few months and you will be surprised of how much you have changed in just a few months!
+If you do not understanding anything in that code come back in a few months and you will be surprised at how much you have learned!

 ### Now to the interesting part!